Soda Fountain Margin: How Much a Free Refill Actually Costs You

 Same investigation order I use for draft.
 Theft is rarely the answer.

 1. Mix ratio drift.
-A dispenser that is supposed to be 5:1 ends up running 4:1 because nobody recalibrated after a syrup line replacement.
-You are giving away 20% more syrup per pour and your fountain BIBs are running out faster than the math says they should.
+A dispenser that’s supposed to be 5:1 ends up running 4:1 because nobody recalibrated after a syrup line replacement.
+You’re giving away 20% more syrup per pour and your fountain BIBs run out faster than the math says they should.
 Distributor fixes it free.

 2. Cup size creep.
 The cup vendor sent a slightly bigger 16 oz cup than the previous order.
 It still says 16 oz.
 It actually holds 18.
-You will not notice.
+You won’t notice.
 The variance report will, eventually.

 3. Free refill drift on app pickups and to-go.
-This one is sneaky.
+This one’s sneaky.
 Some operators offer free refills on dine-in and forget that to-go orders are the same drink at the same price without the refill exposure.
-Margin on to-go fountain is silently better than dine-in fountain.
-Most operators don’t price differently.
-They could.
+Margin on to-go fountain is quietly better than dine-in fountain.
+Most operators never price for it.
+They should.

 4. CO2 leaks.
-A slow CO2 leak in the back means the carbonation drops, the mix ratio drifts, and pours come out flat.
+A slow CO2 leak in the back drops the carbonation, drifts the mix ratio, and pours come out flat.
 Customers complain.
-Bartender bumps the syrup ratio to compensate.
+The bartender bumps the syrup ratio to fix the taste.
 Now you’re paying for a leaky tank AND giving away extra syrup.
-Tank pressure check is a 30-second weekly task.
+The tank pressure check is a 30-second weekly task, so do it weekly.

 5. The freestyle machine problem.
 Coca-Cola Freestyle dispensers are great for customer choice.
-They are also more expensive per pour than a six-button standard fountain.
+They’re also more expensive per pour than a six-button standard fountain.
 If you have a Freestyle, your math is different and your price probably needs to be too.
-Most operators don’t update.
+Most operators never touch the price.
 They should.

 6. The actual theft case.
-This happens.
-New employees pour drinks for friends.
-It is the smallest fountain leak by far.
+It happens.
+New employees pour drinks for their friends.
+It’s the smallest fountain leak by far, and I’d check it last.
 If you suspect it, watch the syrup-bag exhaustion rate, not the variance report.

 What to do this week #

-If you have never costed your fountain pour, do it now.
-The math takes ten minutes.
-The result will surprise you in either direction.
-Either you are leaving money on the table by under-pricing fountain (the most common case), or you are over-relying on a category whose margin is actually about to compress (very rare, but possible if your CO2 contract just changed).
+If you’ve never costed your fountain pour, do it now.
+Ten minutes, tops.
+The result will surprise you in one of two directions.
+Either you’re leaving money on the table by under-pricing fountain, which is the usual case, or you’re leaning on a category whose margin is about to compress.
+That second one is rare, but it happens if your CO2 contract just changed.

 If you want a tool that does the math for you without an email gate, we built one.
 Plug in your BIB cost, mix ratio, cup size, ice fill, and refill assumptions.
 It will show you cost per drink, profit per drink, and pour cost percentage.
 No upsell.
 Math runs in the browser.